MS Secondary STEM Education with Initial Licensure

 * Courses to be completed after employment

-In order to be eligible to participate in the Secondary TTT Program, you must meet one of the following entrance qualifications:
+In order to be eligible to participate in the MS Secondary STEM Education with Initial Licensure Program, you must meet one of the following entrance qualifications:

 - A bachelor’s degree or the equivalent with a grade point average of at least three (3.0) on a four (4.0) point scale from an accredited post-secondary educational institution in the subject area that the individual intends to teach.
 (Coursework may not be taken or repeated after earning the degree in order to raise the overall GPA.)